AdobeDocs/analytics-platform.en/help/connections/consent-reporting-filtering/consent-overview.md

 ## Consent reporting vs. filtering

-Consent reporting and filtering are two separate capabilities:
+Consent reporting and filtering are two separate capabilities.

-* **Consent reporting**: Report on which visitors match which consent policies, using the consent policy membership data in your Experience Platform Profile datasets.

-* **Consent filtering**: Exclude non-consenting visitors at ingest time, so that their data never enters Customer Journey Analytics.

 You can enable consent reporting on its own, or enable both reporting and filtering together.

 ### Consent reporting

 When you enable consent reporting, Customer Journey Analytics adds a set of consent policy components to the data views under the configured connection.
-These components let you report on visitor consent policy membership in Analysis Workspace.
+These components let you use Analysis Workspace to report on which visitors match the various consent policies, using the consent policy membership data in your Experience Platform Profile datasets.

 To keep reporting readable, Customer Journey Analytics syncs policy names and descriptions from Experience Platform into a consent policy lookup dataset.
 When a policy is created, updated, renamed, or deleted in Experience Platform, the lookup dataset is updated automatically.